kamahen/line-break/line-breaking-text-formatting.md

 (and is not normally) aligned with the right margin.
 This case is recognized by the condition J=N. It also attempts no splitting of a sequence of words that will fit on one line.
-Such a sequence simply contributes a fact of 1+1/F[I,J] to the cost of the paragraph.
+Such a sequence simply contributes a factor of 1+1/F[I,J] to the cost of the paragraph.
 When a split has to be made, however, the break point is chosen from all possible candidates so as to minimize the overall cost.

 The discussion following presentation of the LINE-BY-LINE algorithm